 Adultery & Alimony

-Adultery is a bar to alimony only when it has been shown that the adultery of one spouse actually led to the separation of the spouses.
+Adultery is a bar to alimony only when it has been shown by a preponderance of the evidence that the infidelity of one spouse actually led to the separation of the spouses.
 Clements v.
 Clements, 255 Ga.
 714 (1986).
 Thus, if your spouse does commit adultery and you can prove the cause of your marital break-up is your spouse's adulterous affair, there could be serious consequences in terms of alimony.

 The court can consider the conduct of the parties toward each other at the time of the adulterous act, whether the spouse was forgiven by the other spouse or evidence that the other spouse may have also been unfaithful.